Lake Superior State Lakers men's ice hockey: The NAIA era

-Championship era
+First championship under Anzalone

 Frank Anzalone took over mid-season in 1983 after a period of mediocrity over the previous several seasons.
-Under Anzalone LSSU would turn around from an 11th-place CCHA finish to second in the CCHA two seasons later in 1984-85.
-The Lakers advanced to the CCHA Championship with a win over Bowling Green but lost to Michigan State 5-1 at Joe Louis Arena in Detroit, Michigan.
-Despite the second place CCHA finish LSSU qualified for the 1985 NCAA tournament, the school's first ever NCAA Tournament appearance for ice hockey.
-Lake Superior fell to Rensselaer 7-3 in the first of the three game series and came up short with a 3-3 tie in the second game.
+Under Anzalone, LSSC would turn around from an 11th-place CCHA finish to second in the CCHA two seasons later in 1984–85.
+The Lakers advanced to the CCHA Championship with a win over Bowling Green, but lost to Michigan State 5–1 at Joe Louis Arena in Detroit, Michigan.
+Despite the second place CCHA finish, LSSC qualified for the 1985 NCAA tournament, the school's first ever NCAA Tournament appearance for ice hockey.
+Lake Superior fell to RPI 7–3 in the first of the three game series and came up short with a 3–3 tie in the second game.
 RPI would go on in the tournament to become the National Champions.

-Two seasons later in the 1987-88 season Anzalone led the Lakers to the teams' first 30-win season.
-Lake Superior State won the CCHA Regular Season Champions but finished as the CCHA Tournament Runner-Up with a 5-3 loss to Bowling Green.
-Lake State advanced to the NCAA Tournament and outscored Merrimack by a combined score of 9-3 in two games and advanced to the Frozen Four against Maine.
-The Lakers came away with a 6-3 win, giving LSSU their first ever appearance in the NCAA Championship game.
-Lake Superior took on St. Lawrence in the championship and won their first NCAA National Championship, thanks to Mark Vermette's goal that gave the Lakers a 4-3 overtime win.
-Laker Goalie Bruce Hoffort was named the Most Outstanding Player of the 1988 Frozen Four.
-Lake Superior State University is the smallest school in NCAA history to win a Division 1 national championship.
+Two seasons later in the 1987–88 season, Anzalone led the Lakers to the teams' first 30-win season.
+Lake Superior State College, now Lake Superior State University (LSSU), won the CCHA Regular Season Championship, but finished as the CCHA Tournament Runner-Up with a 5–3 loss to Bowling Green.
+Lake State advanced to the NCAA Tournament and outscored Merrimack by a combined score of 9–3 in two games and advanced to the Frozen Four against Maine.
+The Lakers came away with a 6–3 win, giving LSSU their first ever appearance in the NCAA Championship game.
+Lake Superior took on St. Lawrence in the championship and won their first NCAA National Championship with a score of 4–3, thanks to Mark Vermette's overtime goal that gave the Lakers the win.
+Laker goalie Bruce Hoffort was named the Most Outstanding Player of the 1988 Frozen Four.
+Lake Superior State University is the smallest school in NCAA history to win a Division I national championship in men's ice hockey.

-Lake Superior received at-large bids the following two season in 1989 and 1990 but championship hopes ended in the first round with back-to-back first round losses at the hands of Harvard and Colgate.
+Lake Superior received at-large bids the following two season in 1989 and 1990, but their championship hopes ended in the first round with back-to-back first round losses at the hands of Harvard and Colgate.
+Following the 1989–90 season and the NCAA first round loss to Colgate, Anzalone left to coach the Newmarket Saints of the AHL.